nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Deletes the specified contact from the contact list, either by name or index.

 Usage scenario:
-* Tour Guide wants to remove a hotel's contact information from WhereTourGo, as it has closed down.
+* You want to remove a hotel's contact information from WhereTourGo, as it has closed down.

 Format: `delete INDEX`